 Invest in a compact and potent device.
-Everything below 8,000mAh is worthless – remember they tend to lose capacity over time.
+Everything below 8,000mAh is pretty much not worth it – remember they tend to lose capacity over time.
 Here’s a list of power banks to get you started.

-Anyway here’s my favorite uses of a GoPro camera so far:
+Anyway here are my favorite uses of a GoPro camera so far:

 - Dynamic activities – whether you’re surfing, skiing or zip-lining, there’s nothing better than a GoPro to capture the moment.
 Underwater videos also look DOPE.